 How to Keep Your Drains Clean and Prevent Future Blockages

-Are you fed up of dealing with clogged drains in your home or office?
-Are you interested in learning how to avoid future blockages and maintain the cleanliness of your drains?
-With this post, we’ll talk about some tricks and tips to help you maintain well-maintained drains.
-We will also provide reasons why it is important to employ experts like Local Sydney Blocked Drains for the job.
+Are you tired of dealing with clogged drains at home or in the office?
+Are you looking to know how to avoid future blockages and keep your drains clean?
+Here, we’ll provide some helpful tips and tricks to help you maintain healthy drains.
+We will also provide reasons why it’s important to hire professionals from Local Sydney Blocked Drains for the job.

 Key Takeaways

-- Common causes for blockages to drains are soap and hair buildup, food waste sticking to grease buildup, toiletries flushed down the toilet such as baby wipes and feminine hygiene products dental floss or cotton swabs, and tree roots growing into pipes that are outside of the home.
+- Common causes of blockages in drains include hair and soap scum accumulation, food waste stuck to grease buildup, toiletries flushed through the toilets, like baby wipes, feminine hygiene products, dental floss or cotton swabs, and tree roots growing in pipes outside the house.

-- Utilize a strainer or hair catcher over the drain to stop food waste or hair from draining down.
+- Make use of a strainer or a hair catcher above the drain’s opening to stop food waste or hair from leaking down the drain.

-- Properly dispose of kitchen waste by dumping food scraps into the trash bin or compost bag, rather than washing them down the drain.
+- Dispose of food waste properly by dumping food scraps into a compost bin or trash bag, instead of flushing them into the drain.

-- Conduct routine maintenance by pouring boiling hot water slowly down your shower, sink or tub drains a couple of times every week until they’re clear.
+- Conduct periodic maintenance clean-ups by pouring boiling water slowly through your shower, sink or tub drains a couple of times every week until they’re clean.

-- Mix equal amounts of vinegar and baking soda, then add it to the drain opening for natural ways of getting rid of the accumulation on sewer pipe walls that causes blockages.
-For 30 minutes, wait and pour hot water into the drain.
+- Make a mixture of vinegar and baking soda, then put them into the drain’s opening.
+This is an effective method of removing the grease accumulation on the sewer pipe walls which cause blockages.
+Take 30 minutes to wait, then pour hot water into the drain.

-- Contact Local Sydney Blocked Drains for help with regular maintenance of the septic tank, sewer system or pipes outside of the home to ensure that they function effectively and efficiently.
+- Contact Local Sydney Blocked Drains for help with regular maintenance of the septic tank, sewer system or pipes that are outside of the house to ensure they are working effectively and efficiently.

-- Avoid using chemical drain cleaners as these can damage your pipes over time and harm the environment.
+- Don’t use drain cleaners with chemicals as these can damage your pipes over time, and cause harm to the environment.

-- Beware of flushing items that are not compostable, such as cotton swabs, cotton towels and dental floss as well as feminine hygiene products into your toilet because this could cause expensive repairs to sewers as well as septic tanks.
+- Beware of flushing items that are not compostable, such as cotton swabs, paper towels and dental floss as well as feminine hygiene products down your toilet because this could result in expensive repairs to the sewers or septic tanks.

-- Pay attention to unusual smells coming from drains.
-Pay attention to unsteady drainage, gurgling sounds or other unusual activities that could be a sign of a blocked drain that needs to be addressed immediately.
+- Be aware of unusual smells emanating from drains, the slow drain, the sound of gurgling or other unusual activity which could be a sign of a blocked drain that needs to be addressed immediately.

 Common Causes of Drain Blockages

-Before we go into the dos and don’ts, it’s vital to know the reasons behind drain blockages to begin with.
-Here are a few of the common causes:
+Before we dive into the best practices and rules, it’s essential to understand why drain obstructions occur initially.
+Here are a few common causes:

-- Food waste stuck to grease buildup in kitchen drains
+- Food waste sticking to grease accumulation in kitchen drains

-- Toiletries that are flushed down the drain like baby wipes toothpaste, feminine hygiene supplies, or cotton swabs
+- Toiletries that are flushed down the drain like baby wipes female hygiene items, floss for teeth, or cotton swabs

 Dos

-A hair strainer or hair catcher will fit neatly over your drain opening and prevents food or other waste from leaking down the drain.
-Make sure to clean them often.
+A hair strainer or hair catcher is a perfect fit over your drain’s opening.
+It stops food or other waste from going down the drain.
+Be sure to clean them often.

-Place food waste in your compost bin or trash bag instead of rinsing them in the drain.
-Rinse dishes with hot water while washing dishes.
+Place food waste in your compost bin or trash bag, instead of flushing them in the drain.
+Rinse dishes with hot water when washing up.

-Each week, pour boiling water slowly into your bathroom sink, shower or the tub drain openings.
-Keeping them fairly clear.
-This will stop material accumulation from blocking the drain completely.
+Once a week pour boiling water slowly down your sink, shower or drain openings for tubs that are relatively clear will prevent build-up of material from clogging the drain completely.

-Mix equal parts baking soda, vinegar (usually half one cup each) then slowly pour it into the drain opening for an organic method of getting rid of the buildup forming on the sewer pipe’s walls which can cause obstructions.
-After 30 minutes, pour hot water down the drain.
+Mix equal parts baking soda with vinegar (usually half 1 cup each) and slowly add it to the drain opening for an effective method of removing the grease blockages that build up on the walls of sewer pipes that can cause obstructions.
+For 30 minutes, wait and pour hot water into the drain.

-Engage a professional plumber like Local Sydney Blocked Drains to perform regular maintenance of septic tanks sewer pipes or other pipes outside the home to ensure they’re operating properly and efficiently.
+Employ a skilled plumber such as Local Sydney Blocked Drains to perform regular maintenance on septic tanks, sewer pipes or other pipes outside the home to be sure they are working properly and efficiently.

 Don’ts

-Chemical drain cleaners may cause harm to your pipes over time and may also be harmful to the environment.
-They can also pose dangers when mixed with other products for cleaning.
+Chemical drain cleaners may cause harm to your pipes over time.
+They can even harm the environment.
+They could also be harmful when used in conjunction with other products for cleaning.

-Avoid flushing non-decomposable objects in your toilet, such as cotton swabs, paper towels, dental floss or feminine hygiene products since they won’t break down naturally and will instead cause costly repairs in sewers or the septic tanks.
+Do not flush non-decomposable materials in your toilet, like cotton swabs, paper towels or dental floss, as well as feminine hygiene products since they will not dissolve naturally, and could instead cause costly repairs in sewers or the septic tanks.

-If you notice abnormal smells coming from drains, slow drainage, gurgling sounds or other unusual activities may indicate a blocked drain that requires immediate attention.
+If you are noticing unusual drainage smells, low drainage, gurgling sounds or any other unusual behavior may indicate a blocked drain that requires immediate attention.

 Do’s | Don’ts |